 The industry denies that changes in recipes of identical products are meant to discriminate against consumers from different member states by replacing expensive quality ingredients, such as meat, for cheaper substitutes.
 According to producers, any differences in the use of ingredients result from brands adapting to local tastes and the demand of the consumers.
 It is not uncommon that in product testing blindfolded consumers preferred foodstuffs of inferior quality because of their “zestier” taste.
 For example, according to Jacobs, consumers in one country may demand less caffeine and more sugar in the brand’s instant coffee, while customers elsewhere prefer their coffee stronger and more bitter.
 By differentiating the product, producers are increasing consumers’ welfare.
 Banning dual quality, on the other hand, would lead to undesirable homogenization of products across the EU and threaten the existence of regional specialties, argues the food and beverage lobby.

 The advocates of stricter regulation do not deny that regional differences in taste exist, but argue that this is not a reason why consumers in some countries should settle for products of inferior quality.
 Rather than traditional regional products, the issue of dual quality has almost exclusively concerned products from large international brands and store brands sold by supermarket chains operating in multiple countries, such as Kaufland or Billa.
-They are misleading consumers when they market products to Czechs or Hungarians whose packaging is identical to products sold in the West but where butter is replaced with palm oil, meat with substitutes, or sugar with artificial sweeteners.
+They are misleading consumers in Czechia or Hungary when they market products to them whose packaging is identical to products sold in the West but where butter is replaced with palm oil, meat with substitutes, and sugar with artificial sweeteners.

 Over the years, national consumer authorities and private consumer agencies in the CEE member states have carried out testing on numerous products.
 And while they tend to find that between 30 - 50 % of such tested products purchased domestically display lower quality than those bought in the West, the geographical discrepancy in quality between the West and the East is not always clear-cut.
 For instance, while testing Nutella purchased in several member states, the Czech consumer magazine dTest discovered that the hazelnut spread sold in the Czech Republic and Slovenia contained less cocoa than German Nutella – but so did Nutella bought in Austria and Italy.
 CEE governments have used these findings to argue that dual food quality affects all member states and should be addressed at the EU level.
 But the governments of the older member states, particularly Germany, Denmark or the Netherlands, remain cautious and are waiting for the results of a study sponsored by the European Commissions which should be published in early 2019 and assess the quality of products across a larger sample of member states.

-In the meantime, dual food quality remains a highly sensitive issue in post-communist countries and a very grateful topic for political leaders.
-Food quality affects nearly everyone, is very easy to understand and plays on the feeling Central and Eastern Europeans who worry that they are perceived as second class citizens by Western European producers (however questionable this feeling may be).
+Meanwhile, dual food quality remains a highly sensitive issue in post-communist countries and a very grateful topic for political leaders.
+Food quality affects nearly everyone, is easy to understand and plays on the feeling Central and Eastern Europeans who worry that they are perceived as second class citizens by Western European producers.
 But this perception of being cheated goes beyond the issue of dual food quality as it is understood by the Commission and national governments.
-There is frustration in post-communist countries that right across the border stores are offering greater ranges of products as well as greater ranges of quality for prices that are comparable to if not lower than those in the East (while wages in CEE have a long way to go in order to catch up).
-Persistent low incomes and the scarcity they experienced during the forty years of communism, have led CEE consumers, for many years, to choose price (and quantity) over quality and only recently this has started to change.
-It is unlikely that European regulation can do much about this larger issue.
-Until they themselves put sufficient pressure on producers and retailers, CEE consumers are not likely to find a dozen different types of Schwarzwalder Schinke lying on the shelves any time soon.
+There is frustration in post-communist countries that right across the border, stores are offering a greater range of products as well as a greater range of quality – for prices that are comparable to if not lower than in the East; while wages have a long way ahead to catch up with Western Europe.